 Over the years I have become a great admirer of the strategic concepts of this mysterious Taoist warrior-philosopher.
 The strategic concepts found in Sun Tzu’s work have had a major influence not only in strategic military training but also in the national and international business communities as well.

-When teaching my course on Chinese classics like the Art of War and the I Ching at The City College of New York, I find students at first have some difficulty in understand how the true art of war is peace.
+When conducting workshops on the Art of War and the I Ching at The City College of New York, I find students at first have some difficulty in understand how the true art of war is peace.
 According to the teachings of Master Sun, How to win without fighting is the foundation of his strategy.

 I always recommend reading the Art of War translated by Thomas Cleary who explains Master Sun’s teachings this way “This ideal strategy whereby one could win without fighting accomplish the most by doing the least, bears the characteristic stamp of Taoism, the ancient tradition of knowledge that fostered both the healing arts and the martial arts in China.”

 In Cleary’s introduction he captures the spirit of this classic book of strategy by writing about an ancient Taoist story where a lord of China asked his physician, a member of a family of healers, which of them was the most skilled in the art.